 A few minutes later arrived the cook himself.
 A thin, tall guy, his bare arms covered with tattoos.
 He was carrying a plate with my order: a Reuben sandwich and cheese-covered fries on the side.
 Beer and cheese.
 Two main ingredients in the Milwaukee kitchen.

 “This is the last meal that I cook for the day!” he announced, and then added: “I’m the skinniest cook you’ll ever meet!”
 He laughed and disappeared in the kitchen.

-I finished a full glass of beer and had just a few sips of the other one.
+I finished a full glass of beer and had a few sips of the other.
 I am conducting the Milwaukee Symphony tomorrow morning, and I still have some work to do tonight.
 So I need to be careful.

 Outside the dark pub, the sun was still strong and the air was wet.
 An espresso wouldn’t hurt, I thought, and crossed the river to search for a café.
 I have been conducting orchestras for about 18 years now, and the nervous feeling I get before meeting a new orchestra has never failed me.
 I practically embrace it by now.
 Oh hello nerves, I almost thought you wouldn’t be showing up this time.
 Nice of you to join me.